What Makes the Short Inca Trail Trek So Special?

 Machu Picchu Student Tours 7-Day

-What other adventure alternatives, combined with the Short Inca Trail, exist?
+What other adventure options can be combined with the Short Inca Trail?

 We have several alternatives for the Short Inca Trail combined with different tourist circuits within the Cusco region of Peru.
 Have a look.